Diving cylinder

-Diving cylinders are usually manufactured from aluminium or steel alloys, and when used on a scuba set are normally fitted with one of two common types of cylinder valve for filling and connection to the regulator.
+Diving cylinders are usually manufactured from aluminum or steel alloys, and when used on a scuba set are normally fitted with one of two common types of scuba cylinder valve for filling and connection to the regulator.
 Other accessories such as manifolds, cylinder bands, protective nets and boots and carrying handles may be provided.
 Various configurations of harness may be used by the diver to carry a cylinder or cylinders while diving, depending on the application.
 Cylinders used for scuba typically have an internal volume (known as water capacity) of between 3 and 18 L and a maximum working pressure rating from 184 to 300 bar.
-Cylinders are also available in smaller sizes, such as 0.5, 1.5 and 2 litres, however these are usually used for purposes such as inflation of surface marker buoys, dry suits and buoyancy compensators rather than breathing.
+Cylinders are also available in smaller sizes, such as 0.5, 1.5 and 2 litres; however these are usually used for purposes such as inflation of surface marker buoys, dry suits, and buoyancy compensators rather than breathing.
 Scuba divers may dive with a single cylinder, a pair of similar cylinders, or a main cylinder and a smaller "pony" cylinder, carried on the diver's back or clipped onto the harness at the side.
 Paired cylinders may be manifolded together or independent.
-In technical diving, more than two scuba cylinders may be needed.
+In technical diving, more than two scuba cylinders may be needed to carry different gases.
+Larger cylinders, typically up to 50 litre capacity, are used as on-board emergency gas supply on diving bells.
+Large cylinders are also used for surface supply through a diver's umbilical, and may be manifolded together on a frame for transportation.

-When pressurised, a cylinder carries an equivalent volume of free gas greater than its water capacity, because the gas is compressed up to several hundred times atmospheric pressure.
-The selection of an appropriate set of diving cylinders for a diving operation is based on the amount of gas required to safely complete the dive.
+The selection of an appropriate set of scuba cylinders for a diving operation is based on the estimated amount of gas required to safely complete the dive.
 Diving cylinders are most commonly filled with air, but because the main components of air can cause problems when breathed underwater at higher ambient pressure, divers may choose to breathe from cylinders filled with mixtures of gases other than air.
-Many jurisdictions have regulations that govern the filling, recording of contents, and labelling for diving cylinders.
+Many jurisdictions have regulations that govern the filling, recording of contents, and labeling for diving cylinders.
 Periodic testing and inspection of diving cylinders is often obligatory to ensure the safety of operators of filling stations.
-Pressurised diving cylinders are considered dangerous goods for commercial transportation, and regional and international standards for colouring and labelling may also apply.
+Pressurized diving cylinders are considered dangerous goods for commercial transportation, and regional and international standards for colouring and labeling may also apply.